Nation faces a double coronavirus surge as omicron spreads - NewsBreak

 “If we didn’t have these tools, I would be telling you to really, really be worried,” Fauci said.

-Health officials called on Americans to get vaccinated, get their booster shots, wear masks indoors and get tested before traveling and before holiday gatherings.New Huntington cannabis center to focus on community outreach, help combat opioid crisis
+Health officials called on Americans to get vaccinated, get their booster shots, wear masks indoors and get tested before traveling and before holiday gatherings.NFL mandates boosters for players, personnel

 “Hospital capacity is already at a breaking point in many states because of severe cases of COVID-19,” Michael Fraser, CEO of the Association of State and Territorial Health Officials, said in a statement.